akebu6/Kotlin-Notes/Image-Libraries/intro.md

 # Writing and Reading Images
-- nstead of programmatically creating an image from scratch, the j`avax.imageio.ImageIO` class offers many convenient methods for encoding (writing) and decoding (reading) images from files in the supported formats.
+- Instead of programmatically creating an image from scratch, the j`avax.imageio.ImageIO` class offers many convenient methods for encoding (writing) and decoding (reading) images from files in the supported formats.
 - Format is the binary encoding of an image, and the following formats are supported out of the box: JPEG, PNG, BMP, WBMP, and GIF.
 - In order to save this newly created image, we will use the `ImageIO.write(im: BufferedImage, formatName: String, output: File)` method and save the image as a PNG file.
 ```js